-30 June 2020 30 June 2019 Provision for impairment \$ '000 \$ '000 Specific provision for impairment Opening balance 266 222 Net specific provision funding 39 514 Write-off of previously provisioned facilities - (470) Closing balance of specific provision for impairment 305 266 Collective provision for impairment Opening balance 2,098 2,271 Net collective provision funding 4,595 (173) Write-off of previously provisioned facilities (61) - Closing balance of collective provision for impairment 6,632 2,098 Chausa to mustit fau immaium out ou lague and advances Charge to profit for impairment on loans and advances 20 4.4 Increase / (decrease) in specific provision for impairment 39 44 Increase / (decrease) in collective provision for impairment 4,595 (173) Bad debts recovered (831) (932) Bad debts written off directly 1,118 1,020 Less charge related to discontinued operation - (160) Total impairment (recovery) / expense on loans and advances 4,921 (201)
+30 June 30 June

+2020 \$'000 2019 \$'000

+\$ 000 3 000

+Specific provision for impairment

+Opening balance 266 222

+Net specific provision funding 39 514

+Write-off of previously provisioned facilities (470)

+Closing balance of specific provision for impairment 305 266

+Collective provision for impairment

+Opening balance 2,098 2,271

+Net collective provision funding 4,595 (173)

+Write-off of previously provisioned facilities (61)

+Closing balance of collective provision for impairment 6,632 2,098

+Charge to profit for impairment on loans and advances

+Increase / (decrease) in specific provision for impairment 39 44

+Increase / (decrease) in collective provision for impairment 4,595 (173)

+Bad debts recovered (831) (932)

+Bad debts written off directly 1,118 1,020

+Less charge related to discontinued operation (160)

+Total impairment (recovery) / expense on loans and advances 4,921 (201)

 The Group has undertaken a review of the expected credit loss of its lending portfolios against relevant specific economic conditions triggered by COVID-19.
 The review considered the macroeconomic outlook, customer credit quality, the quality of collateral held, exposure at default and the effect of payment deferral options as at the reporting date.
-These model inputs including forward-looking information have been revised in recognition that COVID-19 is a key driver of the estimates therein.
+These model inputs including forward-looking information have been revised in recognition that COVID-19 is the key driver of forward looking information.
 Whilst the inputs have been revised, the underlying methodology for calculating the ECL is consistently applied in the current and comparative period as described in the 'Impairment of financial assets accounting policy' presented below.